-When digital commerce was in its early days, border agencies had to quickly adapt ways to protect society and support economic growth.
+When digital commerce was in its early days, border service organizations had to quickly adapt ways to protect society and support economic growth.
 They did it with zero precedent.
 The metaverse is likely to require similar action.
-It's a wholly new channel of interaction for business-to-consumer, business-to-business and business-to-government trade.
+It's a wholly new channel of interaction for business-to-consumer, business-to-business, business-to-government and government to citizen trade.
 It's uncharted territory that raises many complex questions that we cannot begin to fully answer.